RuRuo0/Datasets/README.md

 4.Generate information about problem-solving process, such as solution hypertree, CDL of every step, Directed acyclic graph of applied theorem, etc. These interfaces provide verification information for correctness of problem-solving and facilitate AI-assisted reasoning.

 ## Version
+#### FormalGeo-SAT 1.3 (Mar 12, 2023)
+**predicates/theorems**: 50/77
+**problems**: 319
+**new functions**:
+1.A new theorem GDL format and corresponding problem-solving theorem sequence labeling method. (theorem seqs with para)
+2.Better error handling mechanism.
+It make data set annotation more convenient.
+3.Prepare for greedy search (forward and backward) and AI-assisted search. (rough definition of program interface and framework)
+4.merge problem annotated in this week.

 #### FormalGeo-SAT 1.2 (Mar 10, 2023)
 **predicates/theorems**: 50/75
 **problems**: 249